-- Only 10% of animals brought to shelters are spayed/neutered.
+- Only 10% of animals brought to shelters are spayed or neutered.

 - Roughly 25% of dogs in shelters are purebred.

-- 7 million animals are killed due to overcrowding in shelters.
+- 7 million animals are killed in shelters due to overcrowding.

-- In 2020, fewer cats and dogs were adopted from shelters or rescues than years prior.
+- In 2020, fewer cats and dogs were adopted from shelters or rescues than in years past.